Estimating the Generalization in Deep Neural Networks via Sparsity: Experimental Results

-\paragraph{Dataset and networks.} In this subsection, our investigation focuses on the classification task on CIFAR100 by using VGG16 architecture \cite{DBLP:journals/corr/SimonyanZ14a}.
-For obtaining networks with a wide range of generalization gap, we randomly corrupt the labels with certain percentage for each class in the dataset as \cite{DBLP:conf/iclr/ZhangBHRV17}.
-Meanwhile, we use different training strategies to obtain the networks with diverse generalization gap, including varying the momentum and the common regularizations like weight decay, batch normalization, dropout, etc. All the networks are trained to reach at almost 1.0 accuracy on training set.
+\paragraph{Experiment Setting} For obtaining networks with a wide range of generalization gap, we randomly corrupt the labels with certain percentage for each class in the dataset as \cite{DBLP:conf/iclr/ZhangBHRV17}.
+Meanwhile, we also use different training recipes to obtain the networks with diverse generalization gap, such as varying the common regularizations like weight decay, batch normalization, dropout, etc. All the networks are trained to reach at almost 1.0 accuracy on training set.
 We have trained 80 networks in total and their generalization errors (accuracy on testing set) are ranged from 0.294 to 0.987.

-Besides, additional results by using other network architectures could be found in the Appendix section.

-\paragraph{Key quantities of networks trained with partially randomized labels.} We calculate the two key quantities of networks that are trained with the same training strategy but on datasets with different percentage of randomized labels.
+\paragraph{Key quantities of networks trained with partially randomized labels.} We calculate the two key quantities of networks that are trained with exactly the same training strategy but on datasets with different percentage of randomized labels.

 Firstly, we perform the cumulative unit ablation for the networks on their training dataset.
 Fig.\ref{fig: random_label}A shows the two evolution curves $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$ on the same class from the datasets separately with 0, 0.2, 0.4, 0.6, 0.8, 1.0 fractions of randomized labels.
 In the figure, markers with a black border denote the two turning points and the area enclosed by the two curves is painted with gray.
 We could see that as the fraction of randomized labels goes higher, the first turning point $n_0(\mathcal{D}_j)$ gradually increase while the second turning point $n_0^{r}(\mathcal{D}_j)$ decrease.
 In addition to the two turning points, the area becomes smaller as well.